ChinaKnowledge.de -

 Shuyiji 述異記 "Tales of strange matters" is a collection of ancient novellas and stories of strange events.
 There are actually two books of this title, one written by Zu Chongzhi 祖沖之 (429-500) during the Southern Qi period 南齊 (479-502), and one by Ren Fang 任昉 (460-508) during the Liang period 梁 (502-557).

-The oldest surviving print of Ren Fang's Shuyiji dates from the Southern Song period 南宋 (1127-1279) and is included as a facsimile in the reprint series Sui'an congshu 隨庵叢書.
-Ren Fang's Shuyiji is transmitted in two different versions, one included in the series Han-Wei congshu 漢魏叢書, Shuoku 說庫, Longwei mishu 龍威秘書 and Baizi quanshu 百子全書, the other in the reprint series Baihai 稗海.
-The difference lies in the arrangement of the 305 stories and a different wording in several places.
-It is also included in the Siku quanshu 四庫全書, Shuofu 說郛, Wuchao xiaoshuo 五朝小說 and Gujin shuobu congshu 古今說部叢書.
+The oldest surviving print of Ren Fang's Shuyiji dates from the Southern Song period 南宋 (1127-1279).
+It is included as a facsimile in the series Sui'an congshu 隨庵叢書.
+Ren Fang's Shuyiji is transmitted in two different versions, one included in the series Han-Wei congshu 漢魏叢書, Shuoku 說庫, Longwei mishu 龍威秘書 and Baizi quanshu 百子全書, and the other in the series Baihai 稗海.
+TThe difference of these two versions lies in the arrangement of the 305 stories and a different wording in several places.
+The text is also included in the Siku quanshu 四庫全書, Shuofu 說郛, Wuchao xiaoshuo 五朝小說 and Gujin shuobu congshu 古今說部叢書.

 Sources:

-Cheng Yizhong 程毅中 (1986).
-"Shuyiji 述異記", in: Zhongguo da baike quanshu 中國大百科全書, Zhongguo wenxue 中國文學, vol. 2, p.
-753. Beijing/Shanghai: Zhongguo da baike quanshu chubanshe.
+Cheng Yizhong 程毅中.
+1986.
+"Shuyiji 述異記."
+In Zhongguo da baike quanshu 中國大百科全書, part Zhongguo wenxue 中國文學, vol. 2, 753.
+Beijing and Shanghai: Zhongguo da baike quanshu chubanshe.